jiaxicheng/xc_python/README.md

 ---
 #### Using xauth for testing (i.e. displaying plots directly with ipython) do the following: ####
-2. Set up the firewall between the `host_server` and the docker bridge0, it's essential for X11Forward to reach docker containers.
+2. Set up the firewall between the host-server and the docker bridge0, it's essential for X11Forward to reach docker containers.
 Make sure the above rule is added to the **default zone** even if no interface is attached to this zone.
 ```
 sudo firewall-cmd --get-default-zone
 sudo firewall-cmd  --zone=<default-zone> --add-rich-rule=' rule family="ipv4" destination address="172.17.0.0/16" port protocol="tcp" port="6010-6020" accept'